Tips to help you avoid jet lag.

 Avoid Blue Light Before Bed

-Blue light -- the light emitted by screens from tablets, smartphones, televisions, etc. -- can disrupt your sleep patterns when you are at home, but when you’re dealing with jet lag, the effects are even more pronounced.
+Blue light - the light emitted by screens from tablets, smartphones, televisions, etc.- can disrupt your sleep patterns at home, but the effects are even more pronounced when you’re dealing with jet lag.
 Avoid looking at screens for at least an hour before bed to avoid disrupting the natural production of melatonin, or turn your devices into night mode to eliminate blue light.

 Jet lag isn’t anyone’s favorite part of traveling, but when you’re ready for it, and take steps to prevent it, you can avoid too much disruption to your sleep and stay as close to your normal sleeping schedule as possible.